alevnyacow/revars/README.md

 function buildRevar<T extends object>(initialState: T): [T, () => void]
 ```

-Returns a tuple of a revar itself and a hook which provides functional components rerendering.
+Returns a tuple of a Revar itself and a hook which provides functional components rerendering.

 # ✨ Simple example